 Villarreal battle back to keep pressure on Sevilla and Lopetegui

-Valencia (Spain) (AFP) – Alex Baena's strike earned Villarreal a 1-1 draw against Sevilla in La Liga on Sunday, keeping the pressure on the Andalucians' coach Julen Lopetegui.
+Valencia (Spain) (AFP) – Alex Baena's strike earned Villarreal a 1-1 draw against Sevilla in La Liga on Sunday, keeping the pressure on the Andalusians' coach Julen Lopetegui.

 The draw leaves Sevilla provisionally 15th after six games, while it moves Unai Emery's Villarreal into sixth place.